Cosmoglobe/zodipy/README.md

 ```

 ## Usage
-The following examples provides an overview of how Zodipy may be used to produce
+The following examples are meant to provide an overview of how Zodipy may be
-simulations of the Zodiacal emission.
-A more in-depth documentation will be
+used to produce simulations of the Zodiacal emission.
+A more in-depth
-available in the near future.
+documentation will be available in the near future.

 ## Simulating the instantaneous emission from a single observation
 The simplest use case of Zodipy is to simulate the instantaneous emission as